resotto/gochk/README.md

 You can check whether there are violations or not quickly by looking at the end of results.

-If you see `exit status 1`, there are violations!🚨
+If you see `Dependencies which violate dependency orders found!`, there are violations!🚨

 ```
 2020/10/19 23:37:03 Dependencies which violate dependency orders found!
-exit status 1
 ```

 If you see the following AA, congrats! there are no violations🎉